Resolve Debt

 Can a credit card company sue you?

 Let’s get the bad news out of the way.
 Yes, credit card companies can sue you for non-payment.
 According to the Consumer Financial Protection Bureau (CFPB), credit card companies sue their customers about 12% of the time.
-On average, credit card companies sue to recover balances over $2,700.
+On average, credit card companies sue to recover balances over $2,700—this isn't a set amount, but an average.
+Credit card companies can and do sue on debts both larger and smaller than $2,700.

 Now the better news.
-Lawsuits are a tool of last resort for most credit card issuers.
+Lawsuits are often a tool of last resort for most credit card issuers.
 If you’re feeling fearful, you can breathe now.
-Credit card issuers are more often willing to help their customers who are having payment problems.
+Through things like debt resolution, credit card issuers are often willing to help their customers who are having payment problems.

 So stop stressing and start solving—you’ve got this.